netboxlabs/orb-agent/docs/backends/device_discovery.md

 ## Configuration
-At backend startup time, you should configure the backend to point where it should sent data to.
+At startup, configure the backend to specify where it should send data.

 ```yaml